Tayyle/WEDE/README.md

 Describe exactly what was built/achieved for this specific submission.

 Pages completed: index.html, about_us.html, enquiry.html, services.html
-Structure/semantics used: semantics HTML tags - header, nav, main, footer Styling approach: basic CSS in style.css, no responsiveness yet Known limitations for this part: [e.g. JavaScript functionality not yet implemented, will be added in Part 2/3]
+Structure/semantics used: semantics HTML tags - header, nav, main.
+Styling approach: basic CSS in style.css, no responsiveness yet Known limitations for this part: [e.g. JavaScript functionality not yet implemented, will be added in Part 2/3]